-Pursuant to a common stock and warrant purchase agreement dated August 9, 2017 between the Company and Ally Bridge LB Healthcare Master Fund Limited, or Ally Bridge, an offering of 1,466,667 shares of the Company's common stock and warrants to purchase up to an aggregate of 1,434,639 shares of common stock was effected at a combined offering price of \$1.50 per unit for total gross proceeds to the Company of \$2.2 million.
-All warrants sold in this offering have a per share exercise price of \$1.50, are exercisable immediately and expire five years from the date of issuance.
-The estimated grant date fair value of this warrant of approximately \$1.5 million was recorded as an offset to additional paid-in capital upon the closing of this offering.
+Pursuant to a common stock and warrant purchase agreement dated August 9, 2017 between the Company and Ally Bridge LB Healthcare Master Fund Limited, or Ally Bridge, an offering of 48,888 shares of the Company's common stock and warrants to purchase up to an aggregate of 47,821 shares of common stock was effected at a combined offering price of \$45.00 per unit for total gross proceeds to the Company of \$2.2 million.
+All warrants sold in this offering have a per share exercise price of \$45.00, are exercisable immediately and expire five years from the date of issuance.
+The estimated grant date fair value of this warrant of approximately \$1.5 million was recorded as an offset to additional paid-in capital upon the closing of this offering (see Note 5).
+Subsequent to the closing of this offering, no additional cash proceeds had been received from the exercise of warrants sold in this offering.
 As such, the total increase in capital as a result of the sale of the common stock and warrants has been approximately \$2.0 million after deducting \$0.2 million of associated costs incurred, which were offset against these proceeds under applicable accounting guidance.

-On January 30, 2018, the Company received net cash proceeds of approximately \$13.3 million as a result of the closing of a follow-on public offering of 32,854,606 shares of its common stock and warrants to purchase up to an aggregate of 32,854,606 shares of its common stock at a combined offering price of \$0.45 per unit.
-All warrants sold in this offering have an exercise price of \$0.50 per share, subject to down round adjustment, are exercisable immediately and expire five years from the date of issuance.
-Subsequent to the closing of this offering, no additional cash proceeds have been received from the exercise of warrants sold in this offering (see Note 18).
+On January 30, 2018, the Company received net cash proceeds of approximately \$13.3 million as a result of the closing of a follow-on public offering of 1,095,153 shares of its common stock and warrants to purchase up to an aggregate of 1,095,153 shares of its common stock at a combined offering price of \$13.50 per unit with \$1.4 million of costs directly associated with the offering recorded as an offset to additional paid-in capital under applicable accounting guidance.
+All warrants sold in this offering have an exercise price of \$3.16 per share, which is subject to down round adjustment, an aggregate estimated grant date fair value of \$9.7 million (see Note 4) and expire five years from the date of issuance.
+Subsequent to the closing of this offering, no additional cash proceeds have been received from the exercise of warrants sold in this offering.